HPEEzmeral/spark-on-k8s/charts/spark-operator/README.md

 --set fullnameOverride=spark-operator-compute
 ```

-Autoticket generator webhook is installed by default in the given namespace.
+Autoticket generator webhook is not installed by default in the given namespace.

-To disable the installation of autoticket generator use the flag:
+To enable the installation of autoticket generator use the flag:

-`--set autotix.enable=false`
+`--set autotix.enable=true`

 This will create the helm chart in the `compute` namespace.
 This will install Spark Operator version 3.1.2 as default </br>